 AAI's 2010 Census Toolkit was created to help Arab American community leaders and activists do outreach and encourage participation in the Census.
 It includes extensive appendices in both English and Arabic and contains useful information about both the 2010 count and ongoing Census issues.
 We invite you to share this broadly; a print version of the Toolkit is available to download.
 (40MB PDF)

 AAI launched a Census PSA campaign in February, 2010.
 The campaign included TV spots, radio spots and print ads in both Arabic and English.
 The ad campaign was endorsed by 19 organizations representing tens of thousands of Arab Americans across the country.
 AAI sought to produce a census media campaign that is specific to our community and utilizes trusted Arab American leaders to spread the message about the Census throughout the country.
 Click here to see all versions of the PSA and the list of endorsing organizations and media partners.

-For more information on AAI's Census Information Center, please contact Margaret Lowry at email@example.com.
+For more information on AAI's Census Information Center, please contact Suher Adi at email@example.com.